-Ann Founded Accel Visa Attorneys, PC devoted to the practice of the practice of US immigration and nationality law.
-She immigrated to the U.S. as a war refugee when she was a young child and naturalized as a US citizen filing the paperwork herself.
+Ann Founded Accel Visa Attorneys, PC devoted to the practice of US immigration and nationality law.
+She immigrated to the US as a war refugee when she was a young child and naturalized as a US citizen filing the paperwork herself.

 Ann is licensed to practice law in the State of California and is an active member of the American Immigration Lawyers Association (AILA) and Northern and Southern California Chapters.
 She previously served as an Editor for the AILA Board of Publications for two years and has published hundreds of articles related to US immigration matters.
 Ann has been quoted by multiple national and region press publications and recognized as a California Super Lawyer.

 Rose brings her passion for immigration law to the firm and is committed to helping other immigrants achieve their immigration goals.
 A Bay Area resident since 2000, Rose is a licensed attorney in her home country, Kenya, representing financial institutions and premier telecommunications companies.
 Rose has worked as a litigator in the US before joining Accel Visa Attorneys.
 Rose has volunteered at several immigration law workshops, including those sponsored by the San Francisco Pathways to Citizenship Initiative, where she counseled and prepared applications for naturalization for low-income immigrants.